jmartinkova/guide/docs/for-users/for-researchers/projects/create-project.rst

 **How to Create Project**

-Click on the icon of the folder on the left upper side of Dashboard.
+Click on Folders in Sidebar.

 ..
 TODO::

-    Add screenshot Click on side menu to open Projects
+    Add screenshot Click on Projects in Sidebar

 Then click on the "Create" button.